WeDot-Engine/WeDot-docs/src/classes/class_editorresourcepreviewgenerator.md

 Generate a preview from a given resource with the specified size.
 This must always be implemented.

-Returning an empty texture is an OK way to fail and let another generator take care.
+Returning `null` is an OK way to fail and let another generator take care.

 Care must be taken because this function is always called from a thread (not the main thread).